€22 Find Cheap Flights from Dublin to Spain

 • Adolfo Suarez Madrid- Barajas Airport, the main airport in Spain, has several facilities you can enjoy on arrival, including Air rooms in terminal 4 where you can take a nap.
 If you wish to refresh, consider Puerta de Alcala Lounge in terminal 2.
 On arrival, you will also get access to other facilities, including a gym in terminal 4 and children's play areas in terminals 2 and 4.

-Top 5 airlines serving from Dublin to Spain
+Reviews of the top 5 airlines flying from Dublin to Spain

 Need help choosing which airline to fly with from Dublin to Spain?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.